padogrid/bundle-hazelcast-template/README.md

 ### 3.2 assembly-descriptor.xml

 This file creates a tarball that will be deployed when the user executes the `install_bundle -download` command.
-Search **@template** and add your bundle specfics there.
+Search **@template** and add your bundle specifics there.

 ### 3.3 .gitignore